woocommerce/qit-cli/README.md

 - Compatibility Test
 - _Performance Test (Coming soon)_

-### Quick Start Guide
+### Quick Start

+To use QIT, follow these steps:

-1. `composer require woocommerce/qit-cli`
+1. Install the QIT CLI tool with `composer require woocommerce/qit-cli`.
-2. `./vendor/bin/qit partner-add`
+2. Add your partner credentials with `./vendor/bin/qit partner-add`.
-3. `./vendor/bin/qit run:e2e YOUR_EXTENSION`
+3. Run a test on your extension with `./vendor/bin/qit run:e2e YOUR_EXTENSION`.

+For some tests, you can specify the PHP, WooCommerce, and WordPress versions you want to use.

 ## Documentation

-For a more comprehensive documentation, go to [woocommerce.github.io/qit-documentation](https://woocommerce.github.io/qit-documentation/#/).
+For more detailed information on QIT and how to use it, refer to the [official documentation](https://woocommerce.github.io/qit-documentation/#/).

 ## Support

-You can open a GitHub issue in this repository if you need support with Quality Insights Toolkit.
+If you need help with QIT, you can open an issue on this [GitHub repository](https://github.com/woocommerce/qit-cli).